-- 1) To provide you with better programming skills, grasp of the course materials, and good preparation for your exams. - 2) To assist you with any questions that you might have about your programs and assignments. - 3) To conduct lab exercises (please read very carefully): there will be one lab exercise each week during the course.
+- 1) To provide you with better programming skills, grasp of the course materials, and good preparation for your exams. - 2) To conduct lab exercises (please read very carefully): there will be one lab exercise each week during the course.
 These exercises must be done individually and be submitted during your lab period.
-To be clear, a lab exercise can only be done inperson during one single lab period (which you are registered into) and must be submitted electronically to the correct lab folder on the Moodle for your section by the end of that lab time.
+To be clear, a lab exercise can only be done in-person during one single lab period (which you are registered into) and must be submitted electronically to the correct lab folder on the Moodle for your section by the end of that lab time.

-Now, please read even more carefully: These lab exercises will not be marked (or only random ones will be selected for marking) and hence may not evaluate to any load of the course.
-You are required to perform and submit ALL of these lab exercises and attempting 8 of them I needed to pass the course.
-Although these lab exercises may not represent any load after all, failing to perform and submit any of them will cost you some significant marks (up to 25 marks).
+Now, please read even more carefully: These lab exercises will be examined by the markers to validate serious attempts to complete these labs, but will not be marked (or only random ones will be selected for marking).
+Hence, the labs generally do not evaluate to any load of the course.

+However, serious attempts of ALL of these lab exercises are required, and attempting 8 of them at minimum is needed to pass the course.

+In summary: Attempting all 11 labs = no loss of marks.
+Attempting 8 labs at minimum = -5% for each missing lab.
+Missing more than 3 labs = failing the course.

+So; seriously attempt all 11 labs to avoid any loss of marks.
 There is no make-up for a missed lab exercise.